Are We Men or Corporals?: Plot

 Toto is very good at acting, and so he is called in a study to be in a film.
 However he combines a mess and is offended by the director.
-Tired of the abuse of those most powerful, Toto tells him the story to the director, to let him know that he is wrong.
+Tired of the abuse of those most powerful, Toto tells a story to the director, to let him know that he is wrong.

 These are the years of the Second World War, and Toto is imprisoned in a concentration camp, suffering the harassment of Colonel Hammler, a Nazi cruel and despotic.
 Toto suffers patiently all the wrongs that the powerful general administers him, and he's just waiting to get out of the containment field.
 When the war ends, Toto is taken in a theater company, but immediately he argues with the director, because he is a vulgar American who likes women, and that he is in love with Sonia, the dear friend of Toto.
 Indeed Toto hopes that one day the woman asks him to marry her, but this lucky day does not come.

 When Toto is hunted by the theater company for beating his director, things are looking bad for him, because Toto is penniless.
 And so he agrees to do an extra in a movie.
 Now that Toto leaves the studio shooting, again he meets his old girlfriend Sonia, but she's married the director of theater...